gjz78910/Encoding/README.md

 Open the Encoding.py file on the IDE, and click 'Run'.

- - To adjust the running settings, change the codes according to the comments

 #### To change experiment settings:
 Change the codes following the comments in Encoding.py.